powsybl/powsybl-core/docs/simulation/security/index.md

   - losses changes,
   - injections (generators, loads, ...) changes by the operator strategy actions, if any, such as disconnections, reconnections, or setpoint modifications.

-### Phase Shifter Results
+### Changed Phase Shifters

 The security analysis can report the tap position changes of phase shifters that have been moved during the computation.
-A `MovedPhaseShifterResult` record holds the transformer ID, the side (`ThreeSides`: `ONE`, `TWO` or `THREE`) of the phase shifter on a three-winding transformer, the initial tap position before optimization and the new tap position after optimization.
+A `ChangedPhaseTapChanger` record holds the transformer ID, the side (`ThreeSides`: `ONE`, `TWO` or `THREE`) of the phase shifter on a three-winding transformer, the initial tap position before optimization and the new tap position after optimization.
 The side is required for three-winding transformers because they can have multiple phase tap changers; it allows distinguishing results that share the same transformer ID.
 For two-winding transformers the side is omitted (`null`).
-The record is validated on construction: the transformer ID must not be `null`, and the tap position must have actually changed.
+The record is validated on construction: the transformer ID must not be `null`.

-These phase shifter results are exposed through the `phaseShifterResults` map, available both in the `PreContingencyResult` and in each `PostContingencyResult`.
+These changed phase shifters are exposed through the `changedPhaseShifters` map, available both in the `PreContingencyResult` and in each `PostContingencyResult`.
 The map key is compound (`transformerId + "_" + side` for 3-winding; just `transformerId` for 2-winding).
-It can be queried by `getPhaseShifterResult(transformerId)` for two-winding transformers, or `getPhaseShifterResult(transformerId, side)` for three-winding transformers.
+It can be queried by `getChangedPhaseShifter(transformerId)` for two-winding transformers, or `getChangedPhaseShifter(transformerId, side)` for three-winding transformers.

-When serialized to JSON, the phase shifter results are written as a `phaseShifterResults` array of objects with the following fields:
+When serialized to JSON, the changed phase shifters are written as a `changedPhaseShifters` array of objects with the following fields:

 | Field            | Type    | Description                                       |